luispedro/luispedro_org/content/pages/software/mahotas.rst

 Mahotas: Computer Vision in Python
 ==================================

+A dedicated mahotas page with documentation is available at `http://mahotas.rtfd.org <http://mahotas.rtfd.org>`__.
+This page is just a summary.

 Mahotas is a set of functions for image processing and computer vision in Python.
 It was originally designed for `bioimage informatics
 <http://en.wikipedia.org/wiki/Bioimage_informatics>`__, but is useful in other